-Exit criteria for UAT: We can now move into production but before that, there are a few needs that have to be considered i.e. if the business proccess is working efficiently, if the UAT sign of meeting with all the stakeholders has been conducted and if no critical defects are left open.
+Exit criteria for UAT: We can now move into production but before that, there are a few needs that have to be considered i.e. if the business process is working efficiently if the UAT sign of meeting with all the stakeholders has been conducted, and if no critical defects are left open.

 Qualities of UAT testers

 Along with having good knowledge of the business, UAT testers must also be independent and think and act as a user who is unaware of the system.
 The tester should be a thinker who is not only analytical but also lateral and should combine all sorts of data to make the UAT successful.